How to Turn a Ram ProMaster into a Campervan

 I needed storage space under the bed, so I made three sections below.
 The far left is where we keep the electrical components.
 The far right is where I store the life jackets, inner tubes, laundry soap, hammock, canopy and more.
 That space is always full, and I wish there was more room for all of our extra things.

 In the middle I created a pull-out shelf/table.
 I anticipated using this table when we camped to cook meals on with our camp stove or to eat off of.
-We do not use it for those reasons as we need the extra storage for our inflatable kayaks and SUP’s and occasionally, I store our WEN generator there if I do not bring the cargo trailer.
-I continue to play with the storage ideas as I travel.
+We do not use it for those reasons as we need the extra storage for our inflatablekayaks and SUP’s and occasionally, I store our WENgenerator there if I do not bring the cargo trailer.
+I continue to play with this storage area as I travel.

 On the other side of the slide out table is a wall I built (see pic below) where we store our Camco portable toilet.